 Customer Journey Research for Installation

-Installation purchase decisions move through consulting engineers, panel builders, installers (HVAC, electrical, plumbing), wholesalers, and increasingly end-customers before a product is installed in a building.
-Each audience enters the journey at a different stage, uses different information sources, and holds different decision-making power.
-We map that full decision chain using phone-based interviews with the professionals who actually specify, procure, and install installation products, from heat pumps and switchgear to ventilation systems, sanitary fittings, and smart building components.
+Installation purchase decisions move through consulting engineers, panel builders, installers, wholesalers, and increasingly end-customers before a product is fitted in a building.
+Each audience enters at a different stage, uses different information sources, and holds different decision-making power.
+We map the full decision chain through phone interviews with the people who specify, procure, and install, from heat pumps and switchgear to ventilation and smart building controls.

 4